-Page: 3 of 32 Date: / 3.
-Animal Product Description 3.1 Name or type of all animal materials or animal products entering the physical boundaries of the RMP: Raw milk 3.2 Name of product leaving the physical boundary of the RMP (product description): Yoghurt 3.3 Intended consumer: Humans (general public) 3.4 Intended use of product: Chilled ready-to-eat (the product does not require further processing or additional preparation by the consumer) 4.
-Limits 4.1 Regulatory limits in relation to risks from hazards to human health: Salmonella spp.ND/25g L. monocytogenes ND/25g Coagulase Positive Staphylococci (S.aureus) 1000cfu/g B. cereus 1000cfu/g E. coli 100cfu/g 4.2 Regulatory limits in relation to wholesomeness are outlined in App endix N. 4.3 Any Operator defined limits (in relation to hazards to human health, wholesomeness): 4.4 Regulatory limits in relation to risks from false or misleading labelli with the Food Standards Code. ng or representation of yoghurt are addressed by compliance 4.5 If the regulatory limits are not met then the process outlined in App pendix I is carried out 5.
+Page: 3 of 31 Date: / / 3.
+Animal Product Description 3.1 Name or type of all animal materials or animal products entering the physical boundaries of the RMP: Raw milk 3.2 Name of product leaving the physical boundary of the RMP (product description): Liquid Milk (manufactured in accordance with a perr method of processing, namely pasteurisation) mitted 3.3 Intended consumer: Humans (general public) 3.4 Intended use of product: Chilled ready-to-eat (the product does not require fu processing or additional preparation by the consum 4.
+Limits 4.1 Regulatory limits in relation to risks from hazards to human health: Salmonella spp.ND/25g L. monocytogenes ND/25g Coagulase Positive Staphylococci (S.aureus) 1000c B. cereus 1000cfu/g E. coli 100cfu/g ɔfu/g 4.2 Regulatory limits in relation to wholesomeness are outlined in App bendix N 4.3 Any Operator defined limits (in relation to hazards to human health, wholesomeness): 4.4 Regulatory limits in relation to risks from false or misleading labell compliance with the Food Standards Code ling or representation of liquid milk are addressed by 4.5 If the regulatory limits are not met then the process outlined in Ap pendix I is carried out 5.
 Description of Process 5.1 Inputs: Refer to Table 3 of Appendix M 5.2 Main Process Steps: Refer to Table 3 of Appendix M 5.3 Outputs: Refer to Table 3 of Appendix M 6.
-Uncontrolled Hazards There will be no likely uncontrolled hazards present in yoghurt because they are controlled in the processes set out in the appendices.
+Uncontrolled Hazards There will be no likely uncontrolled hazards present in Liquid Milk bec appendices. ause they are controlled in the processes set out in th IE